clojurephant/clojurephant/.github/CONTRIBUTING.md

 ### CI Configuration

-clojurephant is built on [Circle CI](https://circleci.com/gh/clojurephant/clojurephant).
-This is configured in `.circleci/config.yml`.
+clojurephant is built on GitHub Actions.
+This is configured in `.github/workflows/*.yaml`.

-There is one workflow:
+There are two workflows:

-- `main` - General build verification running on all branches and PRs on push:
+- `ci` - General build verification running on all branches and PRs on push:
-  - Runs full `./gradlew check` test suites and style verification.
+  - Runs full `./gradlew check` and `./gradlew compatTest` test suites and style verification.
-  - Runs on all supported Java versions (currently 8, 9, 10).
+  - Runs on all supported Java versions (currently 8, 11, 17).
+- `release` - Publishing the plugin to Gradle's Plugin Portal and Clojars
-  - When a tag is pushed, it will also try to do a release/publish (i.e. _don't make a tag unless you're trying to release_).
+  - When a tag is pushed, it will do a release/publish (i.e. _don't make a tag unless you're trying to release_).

 ### Updating our dependencies